AntonioNoack/JVM2WASM/README.md

 The following TODOs are also sorted by priority, so I'll likely implement the first ones first.
 Anyone is welcome to contribute to these topics.

-- Port the engine to my Meta Quest 3
+- Port the engine to my Meta Quest 3 (C++, via JS already works)
-- Create nice-looking JavaScript/TypeScript
+- WebXR controls
 - Create nice-looking C++ with structs as classes
 - Implement proper file IO for C++ to load assets
 - Integrate this into Rem's Engine's export feature, so you can create WASM-builds from within editor